Bivetiella similis (Sowerby, 1833)

 Málaga, Andalucia, S. Spain.
 32-34mm.

-Shell similar to the one of cancellata.
-It differs by « its less-shouldered whorls, and its smoother and less coarse macrosculpture, axial ribs less pronounced, a ?ner and more elaborate spiral sculpture: between the main spiral cords, second order and third order spirals can be seen on shells in pristine condition; these are lacking on B. cancellata.
-The spiral bands in B. cancellata are more pronounced than in B. similis. […] The distinction can already be made on the ?rst half teleoconch whorl, where B. similis has 5-7 close-set rugose spirals with no or only very faint axials; while B. cancellata has 4 or 5 distant spirals forming a coarse cancellated pattern with the clearly present axials. » – A. Verhecken: “Revision of the Cancellariidae of the Eastern Atlantic and the Mediterranean”, Zoosystema 29(2), June 2007.
+The shell of similis is, as its name suggests, similar to that of cancellata.
+It differs by « its less-shouldered whorls, and its smoother and less coarse macrosculpture, axial ribs less pronounced, a finer and more elaborate spiral sculpture: between the main spiral cords, second order and third order spirals can be seen on shells in pristine condition; these are lacking on B. cancellata.
+The spiral bands in B. cancellata are more pronounced than in B. similis. […] The distinction can already be made on the first half teleoconch whorl, where B. similis has 5-7 close-set rugose spirals with no or only very faint axials; while B. cancellata has 4 or 5 distant spirals forming a coarse cancellated pattern with the clearly present axials. » – A. Verhecken: “Revision of the Cancellariidae of the Eastern Atlantic and the Mediterranean”, Zoosystema 29(2), June 2007.

 Golden specimens dredged in Dakar area, Sénégal.
 22-23mm.